 Dennis Potters other genre works are: the tv play Alice (1965); the highly controversial tv play Son of Man (1969), a Passion Play that depicts Jesus Christ as racked with anxiety and doubt; the tv play Angels Are So Few (1970) about a housewife who receives a visit from a man who claims to be angel; Brimstone and Treacle (1976/1987) about a man who claims to be The Devil; the mini-series Pennies from Heaven (1978) concerning Depression-era people who are constantly expressing their inner turmoils in lip-synched musical fantasy sequences; the tv play Blue Remembered Hills (1979) where Potter conducted the unique device of depicting his childhood during the War with adults cast in the roles of children; Pennies from Heaven (1981), the Hollywood remake of the earlier mini-series; Brimstone and Treacle (1982), a film remake of the tv play; The Singing Detective (1986) where a man in a hospital bed, his buried past and the plot of a cheap detective novel blur together into a dazzling meta-fiction; the surreal Track 29 (1988) with Gary Oldman as Theresa Russells possibly imaginary lost son; the mini-series Blackeyes (1989) where the character in a trashy sex novel comes to life to protest her exploitation; Lipstick on Your Collar (1993) where the people in a government office in the 1950s express their fantasies in musical numbers; the tv play Midnight Movie (1994) where an old horror movie screening on tv and a mysterious unsolved murder in the present blur together; Cold Lazarus (1996), the final work written by Potter where the memories of dead writer are ransacked by the people of the future; and The Singing Detective (2003), the posthumous film adaptation of his tv mini-series.

 Scottish-born Gavin Millar is a director whose work has almost entirely been in British television.
 He subsequently ventured onto cinema screens with Danny the Champion of the World (1989), directed the Iain Banks tv mini-series The Crow Road (1996) and had previously directed Dennis Potters work with the tv play Cream in My Coffee (1980).
-Gavin Millars other works of genre note are the Iain Banks adaptation Complicity (2000), as well as the revisionist Cinderella tale Confessions of an Ugly Stepsister (2002).
+Gavin Millars other works of genre note are the Iain Banks adaptation Complicity (2000), as well as the revisionist Cinderella tale Ella and the Mothers (2002).